 As you can imagine, the protests from the (mostly) ‘high end’ tourists was loud and vociferous.
 In a way who could blame them.
-5 star accomodation comes with 5 star expectations.
+5 star accommodation comes with 5 star expectations.

 [For the record.
 I managed to source a super cheap deal to be able to enjoy THIS perk!]

-But, for many of the ‘glass is half full’ residents, this little challenge proved to be a perfect example of the S.A.I.D. principle and a great insight into why travel and movement training is a perfect combination.
+But for the ‘glass is half full’ residents, this little challenge proved to be a perfect example of the S.A.I.D. principle and a great insight into why travel and movement training is a perfect combination.

 Let me explain.

 S.A.I.D, also known as the principle of specificity, is a foundational concept in sport science.
 It stands for “Specific Adaptation to Imposed Demands” and it represents the way in which the human body adapts to any specific demand placed upon it.

 A simple way of explaining the principle is to say, “You get what you train for.”
 Or as I like to say, “Your body learns by doing.”

 The kind of adaptions that can occur in the human body are varied and complex and there is never just one adaption going on at any one time.

 The adaption might be a performance adaption like muscle strength, endurance or aerobic power.
 Or an adaption related to bone and connective tissue like bone density or ligament strength.
 And as I’ve said, there is always more than one adaption occurring as a result of any one imposed physical demand.